-The Risk Owner documents its assessment of the overall situation of the risk connected with the outsourcing, identifying the potential associated risks, including operational risks.
+The Risk Owner documents its assessment of the overall situation of the risk connected with the outsourcing, identifying the potential associated risks.

 Based on this assessment, the Risk Management Function assesses the effect generated by the outsourcing on the Company's risk profile and provides the Risks Committee with a specific disclosure on this.